 Hudson real estate is some of the most expensive in Wisconsin, although Hudson house values don't compare to the most expensive real estate in the U.S.

-Hudson is a decidedly white-collar city, with fully 85.99% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Hudson is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Hudson who work in sales jobs (13.82%), management occupations (12.17%), and office and administrative support (11.92%).
+Unlike some cities, Hudson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hudson are a mix of both white- and blue-collar jobs.
+Overall, Hudson is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Hudson who work in sales jobs (13.66%), office and administrative support (13.29%), and management occupations (10.46%).

 Also of interest is that Hudson has more people living here who work in computers and math than 95% of the places in the US.